 It is the simplest form of a rabbet joint.
 When joining two planks of wood, only one has a rabbet while the other does not.
 Instead, the rabbit’s depth is such that it allows for the second wood to sort of flush.
 It means the rabbit’s depth on the first wood must equal the second wood’s thickness.
 You can make a basic rabbet joint with a table saw, wood router, or hand.

 Finally, use mechanical fasteners over just glue because it is long grain to end grain connection.

 It is directly opposite of the basic rabbet joint.
 Unlike just one rabbet cut on one wood, both mating planks of wood have a rabbet cut for a solid connection.
 The joint connection is stronger in this case than in the basic rabbet.
 For this reason, there is more area for joinery available with a double rabbet than the basic rabbet.
 More area is available via the two-way 90-degree cut on both mating planks of wood.

-You need a higher accuracy for this type of rabbet joint (measurement and cutting) for proper flushing.
-For this reason, a table saw, or a wood router is best for making this rabbet joint.
+For proper flushing, you need a higher accuracy for this type of rabbet joint (measurement and cutting).
+For this reason, a table saw or a wood router is best for making this rabbet joint.